 We’ll bring our team of expert consultants together including our surveyors, civil engineers, environmental engineers, and geotechnical engineers for our site development analysis of the property.

 The pad is an area that is around the home that is created through site grading.
 It must be over-excavated, re-compacted, and prepped to meet certain specifications of the local building department and the state of California.

 “Your builder must know how to work with the unexpected and have the experience to communicate thoroughly with the consultants and the local building department,” says Walton.

-The many months developing the design for your custom home, grading plans, surveys, soils reports, environmental studies, utility studies, water management plans, landscape architectural plans and the complexities of the actual onsite work all lead up to getting your proposed pad certified.
+The many months developing the design for your custom home, grading plans, surveys, soil reports, environmental studies, utility studies, water management plans, landscape plans, and the complexities of the actual onsite work all lead up to getting your proposed pad certified.